marinkres/pluggy/src/content/post/azure-migration/index.md

 ---
-title: "From Netlify to Azure: A DevOps Journey to Enhance My Blog"
+title: "Netlify to Azure Migration: A Cloud Journey"
-description: "From Netlify to Azure: A DevOps Journey to Enhance My Blog"
+description: "Migrating From Netlify to Azure: A Cloud Journey to Enhance My Blog and gain more knowledge about DevOps"
 publishDate: "7 oct 2024"
 tags: ["devops", "azure", "lab"]
 updatedDate: 7 oct 2024